Los Amantes del Alba (The Lovers of the Dawn)

 • Alejandro and Maribel González, Tamara’s parents, become suspicious of Guillermo’s intentions.

-• Paloma, Tamara’s younger sister, supports Tamara’s love for Guillermo, acting as an ally within her family and helping bridge gaps between her and her parents.
+• Paloma supports Tamara’s love for Guillermo, acting as an ally within her family and helping bridge gaps between her and her father.

 • Tamara works on a prestigious textile innovation project in Tokyo, gaining international acclaim for her work with sustainable fabrics while secretly longing for Guillermo.